REPLAY RATINGRanking World Cup Watchability

 The Method

 The Non-Goals Enjoyment Index® (NEI) is a numerical rating system that scores FIFA World Cup matches on a 1–10 scale of watchability.
-The index is calibrated against the canon ideas found in Non-Goals: What To Look For When You're Looking At Soccer (Ostensibly Books, 2022).
+The index is calibrated against the ideas found in Non-Goals: What To Look For When You're Looking At Soccer (Ostensibly Books, 2022).

 Four principles